 Organized Sports: What Age to Begin?

-Most researchers, early childhood educators and health care providers agree that from ages 2 - 5 a priority is free play and any organized sport should emphasize:
+Most researchers, early childhood educators and health care providers agree that from ages 2 - 5 free play is the priority and that any organized sport should emphasize:

 - FUN AND PLAYFULNESS